Our Trustees

 Joanne Shaw

 Appointed 2020.
 Joanne Shaw is a qualified accountant with a broad commercial, public and third sector background.
 As past Chair of NHS Direct, she has a particular interest in the use of mobile and digital channels for health and medicines, and the changing relationship between individuals, their own health and their health care providers.
 She is currently Deputy Chair of Vitality UK, the shared value insurance provider and Chair of Trustees at the Royal College of Paediatrics and Child Health.
+She is a non-executive director of CVS Group plc, the international veterinary services group.
 She has chaired the Audit and Risk Committees of NHS England, the National Audit Office and the Money Advice Service.
 Past non-executive positions include Deputy Chair of Nuffield Health and Chair of the British Equestrian Federation.

 Hitesh Thakrar